 Elizabeth leads identification of clean energy projects and opportunities globally.
 With a background in Energy, Life Science and economic development, she is passionate about empowering change and driving innovative solutions for sustainable development.
 As a political strategist, she provides strategic advice to drive strategies for economic growth towards clean energy.

-Editor-in-Chief, The Beam Magazine
+Former Editor-in-Chief, The Beam Magazine

 Anne-Sophie Garrigou is a journalist, a feminist and an environmentalist with a passion for women’s rights, environmental sustainability and for raising awareness for climate action.
 In Berlin, she has co-created The Beam Magazine, a feminist publication covering the climate crisis and sustainable development.